sophia-zube/incari-doc/modules/profiler-view.md

 ## Diagram

 The **Diagram** shows the timeline with the capture.
-It is possible to zoom in and out by scrolling and move through the timeline by clicking and dragging.
+It is possible to zoom in and out by scrolling and to move through the timeline by clicking and dragging.

 ![](../.gitbook/assets/profiler-diagram.png)

-For selecting a **Block** or a time range to learns its statistics, use the right-click button.
+To select a **Block** or a time range to learn its statistics, use the right-click button.
 For a time range, right-click somewhere in the timeline and drag over the desired range.

 After a selection has been made, the statistics of the included **Blocks** appear in the **Stats** panel.